 Overall, if you start reading many scientific papers in search of the healthiest foods and drinks, you will most likely realize that more than 90% of the foods you consume are toxic in some way.
-Please, don’t panic and overanalyze your food choices as that’s quite exhausting.
-Instead, try to have a well-balanced moderate diet and opt for the healthier version of the product you consume when possible.
+Please, don’t panic and overanalyze your food choices as that can be quite exhausting.
+Instead, try to have a well-balanced moderate diet and opt for the healthier version of the product you consume whenever possible.

 Nevertheless, if you want to take into consideration my in-depth research, you shouldn’t add it to the coffee while it’s still hot.

 You should instead follow my advice on how to make coffee with honey the right way:

 - Brew a cup of coffee with the equipment you have (drip coffee maker, pour-over device, French press…).

 - Wait for it to cool off until it reaches a temperature of 104°F to 122°F (40°C to 50° C).
 If you don’t have a thermometer you can tell whether the temperature is right if your cup feels quite warm when you hold it, but not warm enough to burn your palm and make you leave it back on the counter.